Le miracle: Commercial performance

-"Le miracle" enjoyed a great success in Quebec and in late November 2012 it reached the top position on both the Top 100 Francophone and Top 25 Adult Contemporary charts.
-On 7 November 2012, the single also debuted on the Canadian Adult Contemporary Chart which includes mainly English-language songs, and reached number twenty-one.
-At the end of November 2012, "Le miracle" entered the charts in Belgium and France where it peaked at numbers twenty-seven and seventy seven, respectively.
-In December 2012, the single peaked at number thirty on the Radio Chart in Belgium Wallonia.
-According to Francophonie Diffusion, "Le miracle" was the sixteenth most-played single worldwide during 2013 by Francophone artist.
+"Le miracle" achieved notable success in Quebec, reaching the top position on both the Top 100 Francophone and Top 25 Adult Contemporary charts in late November 2012.
+On 7 November 2012, the single also entered the Canadian Adult Contemporary Chart, which is dominated by English‑language releases, and later peaked at number 21.
+At the end of November 2012, "Le miracle" entered the charts in Belgium and France, reaching numbers 27 and 77, respectively.
+In December 2012, the single climbed to number 30 on the Radio Chart in Belgium's Wallonia.
+According to Francophonie Diffusion, "Le miracle" ranked as the 16th most‑played single worldwide in 2013 by a Francophone artist.

 Music video

-The music video for "Le miracle" was directed by Thierry Vergnes and filmed on 2 October 2012 in a golf club in Terrebonne, Quebec.
-Vergnes previously worked with Dion in 2007 on her videos for "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité," and in 2012 on "Parler à mon père".
-The music video for "Le miracle" premiered on 20 November 2012.
-It was shot under the autumn sun with Dion walking among the trees with orange and red leaves, while several people jump in the air to express their joy and happiness.
-At the end of the video, a young pregnant woman is shown and a quote from Albert Einstein appears: "There are only two ways to live your life.
+The music video for "Le miracle" was directed by Thierry Vergnes and filmed on 2 October 2012 at a golf club in Terrebonne, Quebec.
+Vergnes had previously collaborated with Dion on her 2007 videos for "Et s'il n'en restait qu'une (je serais celle-là)" and "Immensité", and again in 2012 on "Parler à mon père".
+The video premiered on 20 November 2012.
+Shot under autumn sunlight, it shows Dion walking among trees with orange and red leaves, intercut with scenes of people jumping into the air to express joy.
+The final sequence presents a young pregnant woman, followed by a quote attributed to Albert Einstein: "There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle".
-ET Canada called the video "uplifting".
-The music video uses the Radio Edit of the song.
+ET Canada described the video as uplifting.
+The video uses the radio edit of the song.

 Live performances

-Dion performed the song during the Canadian television special on 4 November 2012 on TVA, the French television special on 24 November 2012 on France 2, and also in two shows on France 3: Chabada on 2 December 2012 and Céline en toute intimité on 17 December 2012.
-On 20 December 2012, Dion sang "Le miracle" in another television special on NRJ 12.
-"Le miracle" was the closing number to her Céline... une seule fois concert held in the Plains of Abraham in Quebec City on 27 July 2013, and one of the closing songs to her concert at the Sportpaleis in Antwerp on 21 November 2013 during the Sans attendre Tour; the former was included in the Céline une seule fois / Live 2013 CD/DVD.
+Dion performed "Le miracle" during a Canadian television special on 4 November 2012 on TVA, a French television special on 24 November 2012 on France 2, and in two programmes on France 3: Chabada on 2 December 2012 and Céline en toute intimité on 17 December 2012.
+On 20 December 2012, she also performed the song in a television special on NRJ 12.
+"Le miracle" served as the closing number of her Céline... une seule fois concert on the Plains of Abraham in Quebec City on 27 July 2013 and was one of the final songs performed at the Sportpaleis in Antwerp on 21 November 2013 during the Sans attendre Tour.
+The Quebec City performance was included on the Céline une seule fois / Live 2013 CD/DVD.